Below, team members' publications on the project subject can be found.

-Grunau, J., J. Harbecke and P. Samanek (work in progress): Why are the Bayesian Information Criterion and the Akaike Criterion not Applicable in Determining the Relative Simplicity of Mechanistic Models?
+Grunau, J., J. Harbecke and P. Samanek (work in progress): Are the Bayesian Information Criterion (BIC) and the Akaike Criterion (AIC) Applicable in Determining the Optimal Fit and Simplicity of Mechanistic Models?

 Harbecke, J. (submitted): Causal Proportionality as an Ontic and Epistemic Concept.